-Editor in Chief, Michael Caruso, wrote:
+Editor in Chief, Michael Caruso, writes:

 “In 1960, people around the world made 25 million trips outside their home countries.
 Last year, that number passed one billion.
 Tourism has become one of the most powerful, most influential and least-examined forces in the world.
 It produces $6.5 trillion of the global economy and employs one out of every 12 people on earth.”

-Armed with that, I’m tossing my two cents into this trillion-dollar pot and launching a travel blog.
+Armed with that, I’m tossing my two cents into this trillion dollar pot and launching a travel blog.
 A humble attempt at sharing some stories and spreading what I hope is the joy of travel.

 Anne Lamott wrote, “At twenty-one, I still believed that if you could only get to see sunrise at Stonehenge, or full moon at Taj Mahal, you would be nabbed by truth.”
-At fifty-five, I would tell her that you would.
+At fifty-three, I would tell her that you would.
 Because I have.

 Here’s to seeking some truth.